-Summary statistics were presented as frequencies for categorical variables and as means [with standard deviations (SD)] for normally distributed continuous variables or medians (with interquartile range) for non-normally distributed continuous variables.
-Associations were tested with Fisher's exact tests for categorical variables and odds ratio (OR) were computed.
-Mixed-effects logistic regression models were used to identify associations between the screening rate performed and sociodemographic and other health conditions, using area as a random intercept.
+Summary statistics were presented as frequencies for categorical variables and as means (with standard deviations) for normally distributed continuous variables or medians (with IQR-Interquartile range) for non-normally distributed continuous variables.
+Associations were tested with Fisher-Exact tests for categorical variables and odds ratios were computed.
+Mixed-effects logistic regression models were used to identify associations between the screening rate performed and socio-demographic, and other health conditions, using area as a random intercept.
 The significance level was established at the 5% level.
 Sample size and statistical power was contingent on the budget to design and implement the pilot intervention.
-Assuming 2000 subjects per cluster, with four sites in intervention and four control sites, 75 monthly periods before and nine postintervention, and effect size of 1.5 SD could be detected under a 5% significance level with 59% statistical power.
+Assuming 2,000 subjects per cluster, with 4 sites in intervention and 4 control sites, 75 monthly periods before and 9 post intervention, and effect size of 1.5 standard deviations could be detected under a 5% significance level with 59% statistical power.

 The primary outcome measure was the monthly diagnostic yield of all aggregated imported conditions included in the study and all aggregated low-endemic conditions.
 Secondary outcomes were the aggregated monthly diagnostic yield of TB, HIV, HCV, HVB, Chagas disease, strongyloidiasis and schistosomiasis, the screening proportion for each condition and to evaluate factors associated with having a higher screening rate, such as sex, age, immunosuppression status, being attended in an intervention centre, fulfilling the screening criteria, or coming from specific geographic areas.
 To analyse the intervention effect on the outcomes, a difference-in-differences approach was performed using a generalized linear model.
-Intervention units were compared before and after implementation with respect to the average diagnostic rate of 2012-18.
-Sandwich-robust standard errors were clustered at the intervention level.
+Intervention units were compared before and after implementation with respect to the average diagnostic rate of 2012-2018.
+Sandwich-robust standard errors were clustered at the intervention-level.

-All data analyses were performed by R-3.6.3 for the primary outcome.
-Packages are described in the Supplementary Material S4.
-Stata 16 (Stata-Corp-LP, USA) was used for secondary outcomes.
-The study was reported by using the consolidated standards of reporting trials (CONSORT)-extension checklist for cluster trials (Supplementary Material S5).
+All data analyses were performed R-3.6.3 for the primary outcome.
+Packages described in the supplementary file 4.
+Stata 16 (Stata-Corp-LP,USA) was used for secondary outcomes.
+The study was reported by using the CONSORT -extension checklist for cluster trials(supplementary file 5).

-Ethics and registration
+Ethics and Registration

-This study was approved on 16 December 2016 by the Ethics committee of Hospital-Clínic, Barcelona (HCB/2016/0858) and IDIAPJGoL (IDIAP: 4R17/066).
+This study was approved on 16/12/2016 by the Ethics committee of Hospital-Clínic, Barcelona(HCB/2016/0858) and IDIAPJGoL (IDIAP: 4R17/066) .
 The study protocol was registered in the ISRCTN platform, ISRCTN14795012.